jameson68/cse15l-lab-reports/lab-report-1.md

 # input command
 ssh yiz110@ieng6.ucsd.edu
 ```
-which is my email, then it should that I could connect remotely.
+which is my email, then I could connect remotely by entering my password.

 * Then when I connect to remote, it showed me how what server am I in and how many people are in the server.